Botanic Garden Board of Directors

 Puck Erickson Lohnas is a principal of Arcadia Studio and has worked in the field of landscape architecture since 1977.
 She, along with her partners, established Arcadia Studio in 2001 to create a full service firm, which emphasizes the collaborative design process as a fundamental component of site-specific design.
 She brings that spirit of collaboration in to the community by working on a range of projects including the updating of the University of California Santa Barbara campus landscape plan, working with public and private schools in the Santa Ynez Valley planting native plants, and lecturing on environmentally conscious landscape design strategies.

-BRENDAN DOHERTY, Teasurer and Legal Counsel
+BRENDAN DOHERTY, Secretary and Legal Counsel

 Brendan acts as the Foundation's treasurer and legal counsel, and liaison with the Teen Court program.
 He grew up in Santa Ynez and currently maintains a law practice in Solvang.
 He continues to enjoy the area's outdoor opportunities, from hiking and birding to vegetable gardening.

-ANNALISA NEARN, Secretary
+ANNALISA NEARN, Teasurer

 STEVE SCHULZ, Garden Coordinator